-In order to provide a recommendation that would suit all budgets, I stayed at three different hotels/guest houses in Cusco:
+In order to provide a recommendation that would suit all budgets, I stayed at three different hotels/guest houses in Cusco Peru:

 Inkaterra La Casona Luxury Boutique Hotel:

 Inkaterra La Casona is located in a colonial manor house that was one of the first Spanish constructions in the original Inca settlement and was at one time occupied by the conquistadors of Peru and their descendants.
-It is comprised of eleven suites surrounding a serene courtyard, just a short stroll from Plaza de Armas, Cusco’s present-day main square.
+Its eleven suites surround a serene courtyard, just a short stroll from Plaza de Armas, Cusco’s present-day main square.
 From it’s luxuriously appointed common areas, which are furnished with overstuffed sofas and chairs, to its fabulous gourmet breakfast buffet, to its exquisitely appointed rooms, La Casona offers the top of the line in luxury.
 Each room is equipped with high-count cotton sheets, feathered duvet covers, extra pillows, safe, mini bar, wireless internet connection and cordless phones, plus flat screen TV linked to cable TV, DVD and CD or I-Pod.
 The fireplace in my room was most welcome, as the nights in Cusco get chilly due to the 10,000+ foot altitude and most hotels do not offer heating of any kind.
 Rates for 2012 at $380 per night for a Patio Suite, $490 per night for at Balcony Suite, and $590 per night for a Plaza Suite.
 Rates include breakfast but do not include a 10% service charge and a local 18% tax (VAT) applicable to Peruvians and foreign residents in Peru.
-To make reservations, visit the online reservations page or call 800-442 5042 in the U.S. or Canada.

 Hospedaje Turistico Recoleta budget accommodations: